Skip to main content

 Along with the Polaris Project, the National Center on Sexual Exploitation (NCOSE) strongly expressed concern about sex trafficking theories as a distraction to the real work needing to be done:

-“We cannot simply ignore ill-informed takes on sex trafficking because the vast and pervasive subconscious acceptance of the narratives they create make it more difficult to spread the truth and implement effective change and reform.”
+“We cannot simply ignore ill-informed takes on sex trafficking because the vast and pervasive subconscious acceptance of the narratives they create makes it more difficult to spread the truth and implement effective change and reform.”

 Anti-child abuse and exploitation organization Thorn also set out to dispel theories and myths that serve to misinform people about how child sex trafficking works rather than help solve the issue at large.

-Related: How Sex Traffickers Operate, A Breakdown According To This Anti-Trafficking Expert
+Related: How Sex Traffickers Operate, a Breakdown According to This Anti-Trafficking Expert

 The important thing is to stay informed, stay aware of your surroundings, and report anything you personally see that is suspicious.